Gain international work experience during a professional development internship in Hua Hin.

 Of course!
 If you and your friend are accepted onto the program, you can request to room together.

 Nope!
 Your accommodation is included in the program fee.
-It will be a hostel room shared with another intern of the same sex.
+It will be a hostel room shared with another intern of the same gender.
 Your accommodation will be within walking distance of work.

 Nights and weekends will be your free time to explore Hua Hin.
 However, if you’d like to see more of Thailand, we highly suggest planning time after your internship ends to take a longer vacation to see more!